vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 ‘P¯urvāparapraj˜nābhinandanam’, East and West, Past and Present:

-Indological and Other Essays in Honour of Klaus Karttunen.
-Helsinki.
+Indological and Other Essays in Honour of Klaus KarttuneṇHelsinki.
 Studia

 Orientalia 110. pp. 21–37.
 [29]